 Disposable gloves should be worn at all times when handling and administering this drug.
-Disguise the tablet(s) in a strongly flavoured food that your pet likes.
-Faeces, urine and saliva from dogs and cats taking methotrexate will contain small traces of the drug.
+DO NOT split or crush these tablets; only use whole ones.
+Disguise the tablets in small quantities of a strongly flavoured food that your pet likes.
+Pregnant or breastfeeding women, children, the elderly and immunosuppressed individuals should not handle chemotherapy drugs.
+If you are unsure, please discuss this with your veterinary surgeon.
+Faeces, urine and saliva from dogs and cats taking methotrexate can contain small traces of the drug.
 Therefore, do not allow your pet to lick your skin (including hands and face) and make sure they go to the toilet well away from other pets and from people.
 Wear disposable gloves when picking up faeces in bags.
 Dispose of faeces in domestic waste.
+Dogs should be walked in quiet areas.
+Do not allow them to soil areas where children will be playing or where there is a high dog population.
+Use a bottle of water to dilute down any urine passed on solid surfaces (e.g. pavements or concrete).